lucasquemelli/House_Rocket/README.md

 The features which most correlate with price are living area (0.70), grade (0.67), built area above ground level (0.61) and bathrooms (0.53), based on correlation coefficient (R²).
 However, living area is the sum of basement area plus built area above ground level - only living area is necessary for analysis.
 Most properties costs around US$ 500,000.00 dollars and their prices increase with the number of bathrooms and grades.
 Properties with waterfront are the most expensive - about five times.
 Since the majority of properties (99%) do not have waterfront and are five times cheaper, these ones are prefered to be purchased.
 Properties constructed earlier than 1950 are 1.58% more expensive (on median) and may present structure problem, so they are not a choice.
 To do a renovation may increase the sale price in 45% and it is possible to reach between 10 and 30% of profit, approximately, by choosing the proper moment to resell a property, based on its region.

 # 7. Next Steps

+1. **Develop an app** that intakes the dataset and show the properties to be purchased based on their attributes and suggest when and the price to sell;

+2. **Apply a Machine Learn model** to take the decisions about purchase and resell the properties;

+3. **Use artificial neural networks (RNAs)** to make sales decisions.